igmor/go-openssl-verify/README.md

 // constraints.
 ```

-The library allows to bring a wider x509 support into GOLang ecosystem.
+The library allows us to bring a wider x509 support into the Go ecosystem.

 To verify certificates one would need to call this function

 ```
-err, out, err := Verify(cert, []*x509.Certificate{rootCert}, []*x509.Certificate{IntermediateCert})
+err, out_stream, err_stream := Verify(cert, []*x509.Certificate{rootCert}, []*x509.Certificate{IntermediateCert})
 ```

-err, bout and berr will be an error, output and error buffers from openssl x509 verify function.
+err, out_stream and err_stream will be an error, output, and error buffers from openssl x509 verify function.

 # Openssl